 On our sister’s weekend in Puerto Rico, outside of finding a hotel, the question of transportation came up.
 Since we wanted to explore the area, we decided to rent.
-Upon arrival to San Juan International Airport, we were upgraded from a Hyundai Accent to a 2017 Kia Sportage.
-Read more about the Kia Sportage and how we used it to explore San Juan during our stay in Puerto Rico.
+Upon arrival at San Juan International Airport, we were upgraded from a Hyundai Accent to a 2017 Kia Sportage.
+Read more about the Kia Sportage and how we used it to explore San Juan during our stay weekend in San Juan, Puerto Rico.

-This SUV didn’t come with navigation, but we were able to sync our phones easily via Bluetooth getting directions for our destinations.
-It had a comfortable interior and there was more than enough space for our luggage and purchases throughout the trip.
+This SUV didn’t come with navigation, but we were able to sync our phones easily via Bluetooth to get directions to our destinations.
+It had a comfortable interior and enough space for our luggage and purchases throughout the trip.
 Most of our driving was via highway and in the three full days, we barely used 1/2 a tank of gas.
 The Kia Sportage has a fuel economy of 21 city/26 highway.
 I must mention that there isn’t a handle to pull when opening the gas door; just press the “unlock” button on the driver’s door handle.

-The Kia Sportage is equipped with the Dynamax™ all-wheel drive system senses and adjusts traction for changing road and weather conditions.
+The Kia Sportage is equipped with the Dynamax™ all-wheel drive system that senses and adjusts traction for changing road and weather conditions.
 This was extremely helpful since Old San Juan has a lot of cobblestone and hilly roads.
-It was also hurricane season and while we didn’t experience a lot of rain, we were able to have good control of the SUV when driving under those conditions.
+It was also hurricane season and while we didn’t experience a lot of rain, we could have good control of the SUV when driving under those conditions.

 Our hotel room had a refrigerator so we drove the Kia Sportage to a local Walgreens for snacks and drinks.
 Shortly after, we ate lunch at Lupi’s Mexican Grill & Sports Cantina sharing an appetizer sampler to hold us until dinner.